To combat return fraud, we all appreciate a good return policy.

 So, how can you protect yourself from returns fraud?
 Here are five fraud prevention tips to help you cut your losses and boost your bottom line.

-1. 'Tis the Season (to Modify Your Return Policy)
+1. ‘Tis the Season for return fraud (Modify Your Return Policy)

 The holiday season, while an exciting time in ecommerce, can quickly turn into a retailer’s worst nightmare.
 With a dramatically increased volume of returns, it’s important to distinguish the legitimate from the fraudulent.